A change of character, not a change of air, is what you need […] whatever your destination you will be followed by your own failings.

 When the inner state is in balance, then you see the brilliance of life in everything.
 The mundane, everyday life seems unique.

 So–to the best of your ability—demonstrate your own guilt, conduct inquiries pf your own into all the evidence against yourself.
 Play the part first of prosecutor, then of a judge and finally of pleader in mitigation.
 Be harsh with yourself at times.

-By holding yourself accountable, by holding yourself up to an inner standard you experience true growth.
+By holding yourself accountable, by holding yourself up to an inner standard, you experience true growth.
 External standards and cravings come and go.
-They change like the weather and your left thinking whether you have actually grown which brings feelings of disappointment and shame.
-But when you consistently meet the internal standards then you can compare the previous you to the present you, you see your development.
-In this manner, we get closer to internal peace and with it true fulfillment and happiness.
+They change like the weather and you’re left thinking whether you have actually grown, which brings feelings of disappointment and shame.
+But when you consistently meet the internal standards, then you can compare the previous you to the present you, you see your development.
+In this manner, we get closer to internal peace and with its true fulfillment and happiness.